wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 empty results.

 Returns API usage by country within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
-Optionally, you can configure the `geoLocationFilter` parameter to further filter the results.
+Optionally, you can configure the <code>geoLocationFilter</code> parameter to further filter the results.

 </td>
 </tr>